-Have you heard about emotionally focused therapy?
+Have you heard about emotionally focused therapy (EFT)?
 The phrase may have come up if you’re looking into couple’s therapy or family therapy.
 It can actually be extremely effective for individuals, couples, and families.
-What is it, and how does it work?
-Let’s talk about what to expect from emotionally focused therapy.
+So, what is it, and how does it work?

 Emotionally focused therapy is a type of attachment therapy that is generally used to help couples or families improve their relationships, although it can also be used to help individuals get in touch with their emotions.
 It has been well studied and is quite effective, especially with couple’s therapy.